josephzsombor/plotting-tools/README.md

 # Plotting Tools 🛠️📈

-A collection of Python scripts for generating interactive and static plots for visualizing computational chemistry output data (from ORCA) and experimental spectra
+A collection of Python scripts for generating interactive and static plots for visualizing computational chemistry output data (from ORCA) and experimental spectra.
+This repo is broken into two core sections: `src/plottingtools` contains standalone python scripts for interactive plotting and `notebooks` contains jupyter notebook files with matplotlib-based plotting routines.
+These potentially involve large amounts of user-defined input and customization, so it makes sense to run them as notebooks.

+---

+📂 Repository Structure
+plotting-tools/
+├── examples/ #example data and example .csv, .json, .txt input files ├── notebooks/ #notebooks for interactively plotting SVGs with matplotlib ├── src/
+│   └── plottingtools/ #standalone python scripts for interactive plotting └── cc-scripts/ (submodule for parsing ORCA output files to generate .csv input files)

 ---